deepanshubajaj/OnePiece-iOSApp/README.md

 <h1 align="center">🏴‍☠️ OnePiece - iOS App</h1>

-**OnePiece** is a fan-made iOS app that brings the world of **One Piece** to your fingertips.
+**OnePiece** is an iOS app that brings the world of **One Piece** directly to its fans.
 Designed for anime enthusiasts, this app provides detailed information about all major story arcs in the series and the iconic characters from the **Straw Hat Crew**.
 Whether you’re a long-time fan or just getting started, OnePiece makes it easy to explore the epic saga.

 ---